 The 10 Best Part-Time Jobs for Seniors

-One in five workers over the age of 60 say they don’t think they’ll ever be able to retire, according to a CareerBuilder survey.
+One in five workers over the age of 60 say they don’t think they’ll ever be able to retire, according to a 2017 CareerBuilder survey.
 Half say they’ll have to wait until at least 70 to stop working.
-It’s no surprise that 8 percent of workers aged 55 or older reported taking on a second job last year.
+It’s no surprise that 8 percent of workers aged 55 or older reported taking on a second job during the previous year.

 Whether you have to work, want to supplement your income, or just hope to stay active in retirement, part-time work can be the answer.
 But not all part-time jobs are created equal.
 Some are better for most older workers than others.
 (Let’s face it: no matter how fit you are, you’d probably prefer to leave the physically challenging stuff to younger workers who aren’t as worried about throwing out their backs, etc.)

 The good news is that there are part-time jobs to suit every preference, professional background, and skill set.
-Whether you want to work in the great outdoors or from the comfort of your home office, one of these gigs is sure to be for you:
+Whether you want to get out of the house, work in the great outdoors, or earn extra cash from the comfort of your home office, one of these gigs is sure to be for you:

 Top 10 Part-Time Jobs for Seniors